resource-watch/slate/source/includes/api/_query.md

 You can also specify which file type you want to download (JSON or CSV) by using the `format` query parameter (except for Google Earth Engine datasets, which only support downloading as JSON).
 By default, the API will return a CSV file (or a JSON file for Google Earth Engine).

-**Please not that not all dataset providers support downloading queries - the following providers support downloading query results:**
+**Please note that not all dataset providers support downloading queries - the following providers support downloading query results:**

 * Google Earth Engine
 * Document